PabRod/Potential/README.md

 ```

 ### One-dimensional potential
-Given a conservative field, we can compute the associated potential
+Given a gradient field, we can compute the associated potential
 ```[Matlab]
 % Underlying field
 field = @(x) -4*x.^3 + 3*x.^2 + 10*x - 1;